Produced and presented by tarinainanika theatre unit

 Hosted by The Cockpit

 This is a show about feeling lost, set in the maze-like train system of Tokyo.
 The scenes unfold like the variations of a fugue, in sequences of meticulously crafted movement.
-With three bodies and three chairs, a collage of Japanese and English text, a lullaby, a fugue and some train sounds, Tokyo Fugue conjures up the breathless experience of life in a modern metropolis.
+With three bodies, three chairs, a collage of English and Japanese text, a lullaby, a fugue and some train sounds, Tokyo Fugue conjures up the dizzying experience of life in a modern metropolis.
+The audience is left breathless and wondering: what is it, after all, that I am chasing?

 At times poetic, at times comical, at times unsettling, this is theatre that speaks to the soul.